AchrafKassioui/Learning-iOS-Dev/README.md

 AudioServicesPlaySystemSound(1306)
 ```

 Credits to WaliD on [StackOverflow](https://stackoverflow.com/a/65776719/420176) for mentioning this framework.
-For a list of available sounds and their code, check [this page](https://iphonedev.wiki/AudioServices) from the iPhone Development Wiki.
+For a list of available sounds and their code, check [iOSSystemSoundsLibrary](https://github.com/TUNER88/iOSSystemSoundsLibrary).
 As a note for myself, I like these clicking sounds: 1057, 1103, 1104, 1105, 1107, 1257, 1306.

 ## Optionals

-*1 march 2024*
+*1 March 2024*

 Optionals are annoying when you start writing Swift code.
 The compiler will often be shouting about "unwrapping optionals".
 One way of understanding optionals goes like this: